QwenLM/Qwen2.5/README.md

 > [!Warning]
 > <div align="center">
 > The OpenAI-compatible APIs provided by vLLM and SGLang currently do NOT support <b>function calling</b>.
-If you require tool use capabilities, please refer to <a href="https://github.com/QwenLM/Qwen-Agent">Qwen-Agent</a>, which provides a wrapper around these APIs to support function calling.
+For tool use capabilities, <a href="https://github.com/QwenLM/Qwen-Agent">Qwen-Agent</a> provides a wrapper around these APIs to support function calling.
 > </div>

 ### vLLM